mattriley/node-module-composer/README-TEMPLATE.md

         productDetails.js
 ```

 This hierarchy can be mirrored in code by rolling up each file in each directory using `index.js` files.
 This approach leads to a design where any file is only ever imported once regardless of the number of usages.
-It also reduces or eliminates the large blocks of import statements typically found at the top of each file, and eliminates any need for backtracking, i.e. `../../../`.
+It also reduces or eliminates the large blocks of import statements typically found at the top of each file, and eliminates any need for path backtracking, i.e. `../../../`.
+Path backtracking is a potential code smell due to the risk of inappropriate coupling.
+Instead, the relationships between each module are explicitly established during at application initialisation time.

 <%- await readCode('./examples/basic/modules/index.js') %>